-- Because this is an exam, no feedback or discussions concerning exam-related material (i.e., no external help) are allowed once the exam has begun, whether from committee members, peers, or other outside sources (e.g., the writing center).
+- 1. Because this is an exam, no feedback or discussions concerning exam-related material (i.e., no external help) are allowed once the exam has begun, whether from committee members, peers, or other outside sources (e.g., the writing center).
 Although the student may seek general assistance during the exam period with skills that may be useful for the exam (e.g., general writing skills), there should be no feedback given on drafts of the exam itself or on content directly related to the exam. - 2.
-As a rule of thumb, most written preliminary exams are approximately 40-50 pages of text in length (APA format).
+The main text (not including the abstract, tables, figures, and references) of written preliminary exams should be approximately 40-50 pages.
+The main text of the first submission cannot exceed 50 pages (APA format).
+The main text of revised preliminary exams can be longer than 50 pages, but additional content should be no longer than is necessary to satisfactorily address faculty feedback on the initial submission.